 The analogous meaning of the word has been applied to a person who “clings to a wall” rather than participating in an activity.
 Wallflower is often applied to a shy or unpopular person standing along the wall at a dance or party.

 Is Wallflower One Word or Two?

 Wallflower is one word, not two.
 Although the meaning would likely not confuse your audience if misspelled, both the literal flower and idiom are spelled as one compound word consisting of three syllables.

 What Does It Mean to Be a Wallflower?

-A wallflower is a person who remains outside the festivities of a party, a person who attends a dance but does not take part in the dancing.
+A wallflower is a person who remains outside the festivities of a party or attends a dance but does not participate in the dancing.
 A wallflower may simply be shy or may be unpopular for some reason.
-The word wallflower is sometimes applied to people or organizations left on the sidelines of any activity, not necessarily those attending a party.
-The idiom wallflower is derived from the plant, the wallflower, which grows by clinging to walls or rocks.
-The idea is that the person in question is clinging to the wall rather than taking part in the activity.
-The plural form of wallflower is wallflowers.
+The word is also sometimes applied to people or organizations left on the sidelines of any activity, not necessarily those attending a party.

 - She hadn’t planned to be a wallflower but realized she recognized nobody there after arriving at the party.

 - When she was in middle school, she gained the reputation of being a bit of a wallflower since she was often left out of social events.